 When the child rolls the die and reads the definition, they have to find the corresponding word on a sheet and color it in.
 Now the child is working on vocabulary and motor skills at once.
 If you wanted to add another component, you could add an extra die, make more definitions, or have the kids write the word instead of color.
 You could even have the kids write it in script.
 The possibilities are really endless.
 You just need to think about your typical classroom and homework routine in a different way (aka involving motor skills).

 There is an easy way to incorporate scissors skill practice into literacy.
 Cut till you get to the words you need!
 Again, you can modify this concept any way you want.
 Use it for letter or sight word recognition or to learn vocabulary.
-Once you start thinking differently, you can adapt anything.
+Once you start thinking differently, you can adapt anything to your needs.

 I’ve also made motor boxes to help kids learn their word families.
-I’ve used plastic eggs and also other novelty items (like these eyeballs ) to make it fun.
+I’ve used plastic eggs and even other novelty items (like these eyeballs), to make it fun.
 You can write on anything with a Sharpie.
 Twisting eggs takes fine motor and bilateral coordination as well as forearm rotation, which kids need in order to cut with scissors.
-Scooping with these great measuring spoons (Dollar Tree!) also works on forearm rotation and eye-hand coordination.
+Scooping with these great measuring spoons (Dollar Tree!) also works on forearm rotation and hand-eye coordination.

-This simple boxed worksheet is the one resource that I use all the time (and hopefully you will too!)
-Shown here is a simple spelling review activity for a second grade class.
-Children were given a handful of Bingo chips and told that they need to hold at least three in their hand.
+This simple, boxed worksheet is the one resource that I use all the time (and hopefully you will too!)
+Shown here is a simple spelling review activity for a second-grade class.
+Children were given a handful of Bingo chips and told that they need to hold at least three in their hands.
 When they hear the spelling word called, they have to use their fingers to manipulate the bingo chip to their thumb and pincer and then place it on the correct box (word).
-Children try to compensate for decreased in-hand manipulation skills “dropping” the chip onto the board, or using their other hand to simply pick it up and place it in the right spot.
-The purpose of this activity is to work on a skill called “translation”.
+Children try to compensate for decreased in-hand manipulation skills by “dropping” the chip onto the board or using their other hand to simply pick it up and place it in the right spot.
+The purpose of this activity is to work on a skill called “translation.”
 Translation is the ability to move an object from your palm to your fingertips.
-Picture having your hands full and manipulating your ring of keys to get the right one into the door knob.
-Or trying to get the quarter (when you have a handful of coins) into the slot of the vending machine.
+Picture having your hands full and manipulating your ring of keys to get the right one into the doorknob or trying to get the quarter (when you have a handful of coins) into the slot of the vending machine.
 This activity can even be used for high school students.
-Teachers can put definitions, vocabulary words, you name it in the boxes.
-I’v also used it to work on letter recognition in script and print.
+Teachers can put definitions, vocabulary words, you name it, in the boxes.
+I’ve also used it to work on letter recognition in script and print.
 And what child doesn’t like to win BINGO?
 If you don’t have Bingo chips, change it up.
 Use coins, stamps, or even stickers.
-Anything that the kids need to manipulate within their hand is good!
+Anything that the kids need to manipulate within their hands is good!

 Click the link below for your FREE printable template that can be used and customized in a million ways.